Bira/octopus-carnival/_drafts/lphr-scene-10.md

   it's a copycat, and one way into Adventure 5 where he really does return.
 I don't believe we need to tease this return quite so many times, so instead I'm pulling the adventure 2 mission here and blending it to this one.

+- Mission 5, Crackdown at Clenchjaw: I want this to occur as written and since it's far simpler than the Temple Hill Slasher caper, we can have it happen now.